candi-date-xyz/candi-date/README.md

 If you are an HR person for a large company with more than 100 open technical roles please ping me directly if you would like to be included in our pilot & planning.

-If you are DAO who is keen to use 𝓒and𝖎-𝔇⍺𝑡𝑒s as a bridge to traditional non-DAO candidates (necessary for growth & expansion outside the present-day highly insular Web3/Blockchain/Crypto-Currency communities) then I'd also love to hear from you.
+If you are DAO who is keen to use 𝒞andꭵ-𝔇⍺𝑡𝑒s as a bridge to traditional non-DAO candidates (necessary for growth & expansion outside the present-day highly insular Web3/Blockchain/Crypto-Currency communities) then I'd also love to hear from you.

 ## This sounds disruptive to traditional HR hiring - is it?